miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 #### Inventory Command
 - Listener to inventory events that correspond to actions taken by the replenisher at the pick-up point.
 Examples of such events include: Meals Added to Fridge, Meals Removed from Fridge, Meals Added to Vendor Kiosk.
-- It updates stock information in the master inventory DB for vendor kiosks and fridges.
+- It updates stock information in the primary inventory DB for vendor kiosks and fridges.

 #### Inventory data sync
 - Batch program that in a loop reads data from Inventory, Kiosks and Fridges data sources in order to synchronize data to the Inventory query view.